William Henry Adams

 William Henry Adams (1809 – 29 August 1865) was a British politician (Conservative Party), lawyer and colonial judge.
 His final appointment was as Chief Justice of Hong Kong.

 Early life

-Adams was born in 1809 and was the son of Thomas Adams of Norman Cross, Huntingdonshire.
+Adams was born in 1809 and was the son of Thomas Adams, Steward of Norman Cross Prison, Huntingdonshire.
 While still a boy he entered a printing office as a compositor.
 He read law in his spare time and in 1843 was called to the bar of the Middle Temple.
 He also worked as a law reporter for the Morning Herald.

 Political career

 Adams was elected unopposed at the 1857 general election as one of the two members of parliament (MPs) for Boston in Lincolnshire, having contested the seat unsuccessfully at the 1852 general election and at a by-election in 1856.
 He was re-elected unopposed in February 1859 at a by-election following his appointment as Recorder of Derby, but did not stand again at the general election in April 1859.